Menu

 If you enjoy reading fiction and would like to have an incentive to read more, expand your reading list, and to meet with others to share your thoughts and insights and to hear others' perspectives, consider joining the AV Book Club for your next literary adventure.
 We read and discuss work by autistic authors as well as non-autistic authors.

-A book cover of the human Description automatically generated
+A collection of fingerprint faces Description automatically generated

 How to access this book